Reflecting on an Inspiring Annual Assembly

-The Supergen ORE Hub provides research leadership to connect academia, industry, policy and public stakeholders to drive innovation and advocate for ORE research.
+We were thrilled to welcome the offshore renewable energy community to our Annual Assembly for a day of in-depth discussion, new connections, and shared insight.
+The Supergen ORE Hub provides research leadership to connect academia, industry, policy and public stakeholders to drive innovation and advocate for offshore renewable energy research.
 The Annual Assembly provides the ideal platform to collaborate and share cutting-edge, high impact research and keep pace with advancements in the rapidly evolving offshore renewable energy sector.

 Supergen ORE Hub Core Partners